 Pregnancy is a time when many women become concerned about the use of essential oils.

 This is not surprising.
 When you are pregnant, you are no longer just responsible for your own health & safety, but also that of another living being.
-So a level of concern is completely normal.
+So a level of concern about Pregnancy and Essential Oils is completely normal.

-What does cause problems are the contradictory messages women often receive about which essential oils are safe and, indeed whether you should use them at all!
+What does cause problems are the contradictory messages women often receive.
+Which essential oils are safe and, indeed should you use them at all!

-My personal experience, both for my own pregnany and for those of clients, is that essential oils can be enormously beneficial during pregnancy.
-But at the same time, some caution does need to be exercised.
+My personal experience, both for my own pregnancy and for those of clients, is that essential oils can be enormously beneficial during pregnancy.
+But at the same time, with caution exercised.

-I would firstly say that if you are concerned about your use of essential oils whilst pregnant, particularly if you have any history of miscarriage, problems during previous pregnancies or any other health concerns, it is a good idea to see an aromatherapist for a consultation.
+I would firstly say that if you are concerned about your use of essential oils whilst pregnant, it is a good idea to see an aromatherapist for a consultation.
+This may be particularly if you have any history of miscarriage or problems during previous pregnancies or any other health concerns.
 You can get advice specific to your particular situation, ensuring safety for you and for your growing baby.

 Whether or not you see an aromatherapist, however, there are some general considerations that will apply.